thewinger/ashen.nvim/README.md

 - [ ] Compilation and caching of theme to improve startup time (like [kanagawa](https://github.com/rebelot/kanagawa.nvim))
 - [ ] More extras.

+## Unlicense

+Ashen is relinquished into the public domain.
+For more information, please see the [unlicense](./LICENSE).

 ## Contributing

 I welcome contributions.
 If you want a certain plugin to be supported, please open and issue and I'll get to it as soon as I can.
-Forks and PRs welcome.
+Please note that by contributing _code_ to this repository, you agree to [release it into the public domain.](./LICENSE).